We arrived just in time for food at a pub in the valley. Andy asked for the key to the lodge and was met with a reply,

 After a simple dinner and a beer in the sunshine (yes we carried beers up to the Lodge!) we heated water for a complex washing up session.

-As the light faded we tried to light a Tiley lamp for light and heat but instead set it alight, so we had to take it outside before we set the hut alight.
+As the light faded we tried to light a Tiley lamp for light and heat but instead set it alight.
 Tiley lamps are not straight forward to light it seems!

 The Lodge is in a beautiful location, perfect for wild swimming, and a great view of Scafell, especially at sunset.
 It felt like a privilege to stay at Burnmoor Lodge, and I’d love to return and see the progress the Club make in its restoration.
 I’d also love to see it used enough to keep it running, without the wildness of the place changing.